'Embodiment of evil': Jayme Closs kidnapper sentenced to die in prison

 On Jan.
 10, when Patterson left the cabin, the girl escaped and police subsequently arrested Patterson.

-“This case was about the courage and bravery of a 13-year-old girl,” said Wright following the sentencing.
+“This case was about the courage and bravery of a 13-year-old girl,” Wright said following the sentencing.
 “We are proud of you, Jayme.”

-Additional reporting by Andrew Hay; Editing by Scott Malone and Alistair Bell
+Reporting by Joey Peters; Additional reporting and writing by Andrew Hay; Editing by Scott Malone, Alistair Bell and Leslie Adler